 Finally, let’s use our TCAD/IDA and TCDC to promote the kinds of projects and development that we say we need, like alternative energy generation and affordable and senior housing, and not for hotels and high-end market-rate housing in mixed use buildings on the Commons.

 Of course constituents are always welcome to email, call, or write to their Legislator, but I’m considering a variety of ways to facilitate a more direct and less sporadic dialogue, including a monthly column in one or more of our local media outlets, a listserve, attending Village Board meetings, and arranging for periodic listening meetings.
-If you have any suggestions on this issue, or would be willing to host/organize one or more listening meetings during and after the campaign, please contact me directly at Deborah@deborah-dawson.com.
+If you have any suggestions on this issue, or would be willing to host/organize a listening meeting on an issue of community concern, please contact me at Deborah@deborah-dawson.com, or email@example.com.